Your habits are the key to your success in life.

 It all starts with a problem or at least something that seems harder than it needs to be [cue].
 I crave the challenge of adventuring into something new, something that challenges my thinking and the status quo.

 Routine: Develop a solution to solve the problem

-I ventured into e-learning during the dot com boom because it seemed like the best way to solve the contractual write-off problem for CFOs.
-I didn’t know anything about the technology or methodologies for developing courses at the time.
+I ventured into e-learning during the dot com boom even though I didn’t know anything about the technology or methodologies for developing courses at the time.
 However, I hired consultants to collaborate with me.

 At the time we launched, Health South missed their numbers by more than $2 billion which materially misstated their financials and caused the dissolution of the company.
-Unlike the other CFO who had unintentionally misstated their numbers, Health South executives intended to deceive investors and succeeded for a long time.
+The numbers are easy to unintentionally misstate.
+However, Health South executives intended to deceive investors and succeeded in doing so for a long time.
 Several of them ended up in jail.

 Outsourcing only solves part of the problem.
 Every step of the process and very transaction posted into the billing system makes a difference to the accuracy of the numbers.
 Rather than fixing the problem, the industry added more solutions to address the consequences and shift the blame.
 The revenue cycle industry generates more than $52 billion annually and is still not satisfying any of the stakeholders – especially patients.

-Sadly it was a missed opportunity because we’ve created more problems since then.
+Sadly it was a missed opportunity.
 Offering people a way forward in life empowers them with keystone habits that makes it easier to change other habits to improve their lifestyle and live their best life.
 In short, education has the power to change lives.